Coping in a Crisis: Overcoming Anxiety

 Many individuals who are receiving treatment services will now be accessing them through videoconferencing and telephone support.
 Treatment agencies and providers have been tooling up to be responsive to the needs of those they serve during these times.

-“For individuals working to sustain their recovery, social support and connection are key,” said Tom Hill, senior advisor at the National Council for Behavioral Health.
+“For individuals working to sustain their recovery, social support and connection are key,” said Tom Hill, senior advisor at the National Council for Mental Wellbeing.
 “Practicing social distancing doesn’t have to mean social isolation.
 The bad news is that most if not all in-person mutual support groups are currently cancelled.
 The good news is that there are many of these support groups online or are meeting by telephone.”

 Social media can help, too.
 Facebook groups, Zoom, FaceTime can help keep people stay in touch.